Unbuilt Services On The M6

-A solution was eventually found of having a series of much smaller service areas, positioning on alternating sides of the road.
+A solution was eventually found by having a series of much smaller service areas, positioned on alternating sides of the road.
 That way very little investment was required, but there would be the potential to expand them when traffic levels picked up.
 This gave us:

 - Burton West - northbound only

 - Southwaite - both sides but with southbound customers having to cross over to northbound